 Progressive slot games are those that offer top prizes that increase in value over time before paying out all at once to one lucky player.
 In some American gambling jurisdictions, these machines have big displays on the top advertising the current value of their progressive top prizes.
 That’s why fixed jackpot games are called flat tops.
 Their tops are flat because there’s no progressive jackpot display.

-Using Your Preferences to Pick a Slot Machine Game
+Using Your Preferences to Choose a Slot Machine Game

 It may take some time, but you’ll eventually develop the profile of your perfect slot machine game.